 Prerequisite: SPAN 2223 or equivalent.
 Advanced conversation, reading, and writing about the culture and literature of Latin America in the 20th century.

-3113 Advanced Spanish Grammar
+3113 Advanced Spanish Grammar 3 credit hours

 Prerequisite: SPAN 2223 or equivalent.
 Detailed analysis and understanding of Spanish grammar.